ices-eg/DIG/Cyber-ToR.md

 Indirectly linked to both ACOM and SCICOM.

 **Linkages to other committees or groups:**
-DIG
+DIG, SIPG

 **Linkages to other organizations:**
-Scientific organisations in ICES member countries
+Scientific organizations in ICES member countries; cooperating organizations